Text Size:

 Meetings:

-The community of all subgroup member will meet 3 monthly via TEAMS (with the aim to meet one month before the UKAOS board meetings)
+The community of all subgroup member will meet 3 monthly via TEAMS (with the aim to meet one month before the UKAOS board meetings) as a minimum.

 Smaller groups of core members/officers will meet more frequently to work on project work and short task and finish group work as per the work plan.